renaissance-publishing/renaissance/content/chapters/10-basic-rules.md

 ### Defaulting

-Sometimes a character doesn’t have the specific skill that they’d need to make a check—for example, a character might be trying to argue a legal case without having ranks in *Protocol*, *Knowledge: Law* or *Profession: Lawyer*; or a character might be trying to sneak past a guard without having ranks in *Stealth*.
+Sometimes a character doesn’t have the specific skill that they’d need to make a check — for example, a character might be trying to argue a legal case without having ranks in *Protocol*, *Knowledge: Law* or *Profession: Lawyer*; or a character might be trying to sneak past a guard without having ranks in *Stealth*.
 In these cases, the character might be allowed to use a *related* skill at a penalty, or they might be allowed to use the *linked aptitude* for the skill that they don’t have; we call this **defaulting**.

 The GM decides whether or not a character can default, and what they will default to.

 In the first case, the GM might decide that the character can default to their *Persuasion*, with a -30 penalty (large penalties are normal when defaulting, as the character is being allowed to cheat the skill system a bit).
 In the second case, the GM might allow the character to roll a check against their COO (that is, COO×1), since anybody can *try* to move stealthily, trained sneak-thief or no.
-(When a character defaults to an *aptitude*, a smaller penalty is usually used, or the penalty might be waived entirely—if the character has no ranks in the skill, they're already in enough trouble\!)
+(When a character defaults to an *aptitude*, a smaller penalty is usually used, or the penalty might be waived entirely — if the character has no ranks in the skill, they're already in enough trouble\!)

 <aside class="gmguidance">